Working in community

 Social Justice is at the centre USQ's culture and history.
 The Office of Social Justice is responsible for ensuring that any programs and practices we engage in are consistent with the principles of equity, social justice and inclusiveness.
 The Office is also committed to providing accessible and equitable educational pathways, supportive learning environments for students from disadvantaged backgrounds, and an inclusive and fair work environment for staff.

-The College for Australian Indigenous Studies (CAIS) delivers a number of Indigenous courses and programs.
+The College for Indigenous Studies, Education and Research (CISER) delivers a number of Indigenous courses and programs.
 These courses and programs focus on Aboriginal and Torres Strait Islander cultures and have been designed by Indigenous staff, in consultation with the Indigenous community.

 USQ Student Guild